kushagra-tyagi154/test-repo/README.md

 # Test Repo
 Testing GitHub Actions deployment

-## Newest Update
+## News Update
-This is a new test update to check the automation.
+This is a news test update to check the automation.